Adhesion contract (n.) --

 *the papers stated that they were bound by the terms unless they returned the electronic doodad within 30 days, paying for the shipping themselves.
 Did you even get to these tiny terms? do you know where all those pieces of paper that came in the box for grand theft auto: vice city that you bought awhile back? how about for your iMac?

-**arbitration is a topic of venting for another day, but the first question i always ask myself as a consumer is "why is industry x, or industry in general so keen to do y?" generally, the answer has nothing to do with benefits for their employees or consumers, although that won't stop them from framing it that way. wouldn't you be suspicious if your opponent picked the judge hearing your case who happened rely on
+**arbitration is a topic of venting for another day, but the first question i always ask myself as a consumer is "why is industry x, or industry in general so keen to do y?" generally, the answer has nothing to do with benefits for their employees or consumers, although that won't stop them from framing it that way. wouldn't you be suspicious if your opponent picked the judge hearing your case who happened rely on your opponent for more business.

 0 Comments: